andrewredd/aa-project/README.md

-# aa-project
-Final project for Applied Analytics: The Machine Learning Pipeline
+# Final project for Applied Analytics: The Machine Learning Pipeline

 Works on MacOS/Linux Python 3.6/R